Master’s Degree in Accounting in District of Columbia

-- International Accounting
+- Forensic Accounting

-- Accounting Ethics
+- Environmental Accounting

-The CPA Exam & the Masters in Accounting Program
+The CPA Exam and Master’s in Accounting Programs

-As mentioned above, many masters in accounting programs act as a way to prepare for the CPA examinations.
-The coursework offered in the masters program may teach relevant material.
+As mentioned above, many master’s in accounting programs act as a way to prepare for the CPA examinations.
+The coursework offered in the master’s program may teach relevant material.
 The CPA exam may cover the following subjects.

 - Auditing and Attestation

 - Business Environment and Concepts

 - Financial Accounting and Reporting